therobbiedavis/Feeding-Foundation/CONTRIBUTING.md

    - **Website**: Add a URL if available

 3. **Review auto-filled fields**:
-   - The form will attempt to parse city, state, ZIP, and county from the address
+   - The form will try to parse city, state, ZIP, and county from the address
    - Review and correct any automatically filled fields as needed
    - The form may geocode the address to get coordinates (requires API key)